pdqnguyen/cod-ttk-app/markdown/about1.md

 players or weapons, or when aiming at very distant or small targets).

 ### Example

+The following examples are based on measurements and TrueGameData specs taken around July 22, after the Season 4 Reloaded update (and after the C58 hotfix).

 **Below is a video showing an example recoil test from which measurements can be taken.**